arktypeio/arktype/pkgs/documentation/docs/getting-started/command-line.md

 ## Examples

-Here are the most common options available in the command line.
+Today there is only one command.
+As Redo grows, we will include the most common commands below.

-### Run test
+### Launch Redo

 ```
 npx redo launch